dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/printing/how-to-print-in-windows-forms-using-print-preview.md

 01. Call the <xref:System.Windows.Forms.CommonDialog.ShowDialog%2A> method on the <xref:System.Windows.Forms.PrintPreviewDialog> control.
 Note the highlighted code given below, you would typically call <xref:System.Windows.Forms.CommonDialog.ShowDialog%2A> from the <xref:System.Windows.Forms.Control.Click> event-handling method of a button.
 Calling <xref:System.Windows.Forms.CommonDialog.ShowDialog%2A> raises the <xref:System.Drawing.Printing.PrintDocument.PrintPage> event and renders the output to the `PrintPreviewDialog` control.
 When the user selects the print icon on the dialog, the `PrintPage` event is raised again, sending the output to the printer instead of the preview dialog.
 Hence, the string is reset at the end of the rendering process in step 4.

     The following code example shows the <xref:System.Windows.Forms.Control.Click> event-handling method for a button on the form.
-This event-handling method calls the methods to read the document and show the print preview dialog.
+The event-handling method calls the methods to read the document and show the print preview dialog.

     :::code language="csharp" source="snippets/how-to-print-in-windows-forms-using-print-preview/csharp/Form1.cs" id="read_document_and_show_print_preview_dialog" highlight="15":::